 I was part of the fourth intake of the Sport NZ Graduate programme (2016-2017) after graduating with a Bachelors Degree in Sport and Recreation Management from the Auckland University of Technology (2015).

 The graduate programme provided me with insight into and knowledge of the sector from a governance, national, and regional perspective and helped me identify areas of interest for my future career.
 I completed my year two placements at Sport Bay of Plenty and Bay of Plenty Rugby Union.
 The opportunities to network and engage with various people throughout the sector was a valuable aspect of the programme.

 Since completing the programme, I have gained further experience in and out of the sport sector through various roles and organisations.

-My time with Aktive Auckland Sport and Recreation was in the role of Sport and Culture Projects Assistant.
-My experience over that year seen me support the development and implementation of the Auckland Approach Targeted Population Groups (TPG) Priority Plan, contribute to building cultural competency, and support the establishment of a Regional Sport Organisation, Kī o Rahi Tāmaki Makaurau.
+Whilst at Aktive Auckland Sport and Recreation, I was in the role of Sport and Culture Projects Assistant (2018).
+I supported the development and implementation of the Auckland Approach Targeted Population Groups (TPG) Priority Plan, contributed to building cultural competency, and supported the establishment of a Regional Sport Organisation - Kī o Rahi Tāmaki Makaurau.

 I also worked in the social services sector for Te Whānau o Waipareira and Whānau Ora Commissioning Agency; I was the Pou Hākinakina Project Lead and Social Impact Specialist (2019-2020).
 The key focus of my role was the development of a strategic framework that supports sporting excellence through a whānau ora approach; a framework that focusses on athlete well-being in a culturally responsive way.
 Additionally, I was tasked with developing initiatives relevant and suitable for whānau to achieve positive outcomes and be self-determining.

 I am currently the Events & Projects Manager at Ngā Kaihoe o Aotearoa, Waka Ama NZ.